xiebruce/php-get-image-from-clipboard/README.md

 ```

 ## Requires
-Actually, php can't not get image on the clipboard directly, so this tool is rely on other tools.
+Actually, php can not get image on the clipboard directly, so this tool is rely on other tools.

 ### For macOS
 For macOS, it rely on [pngpaste](https://github.com/jcsalterego/pngpaste), so you should install pngpaste first: